CourageGanyiwa/webhook_on_netlify/README.md

-# sample discord webhook_on_netlify..a webhook that listens for a github star event..
+# sample discord webhook..a webhook that listens for a github star event..

 # simple right ?